Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Conclusion

 \section{Conclusion}

 A notable limitation of split inference is that the DNN outputs are not inherently private, potentially revealing sensitive information about clients.
 We introduced the novel idea of Salted DNNs, which obtains accuracy levels close to the standard while guaranteeing that DNN outputs remain exclusively interpretable by the client, effectively protecting output privacy in split inference.
 Our novel approach is an important step forward in improving the efficiency and privacy of ML in edge and mobile computing.
-Our method is applicable to a wide range of applications, and it does possess certain constraints on the type of the model.
-In future studies, we intend to provide a formal privacy guarantee, expand the utility of our work to datasets with significantly larg number of classes, and explore the potential applications of Salted DNNs for other purposes.
+Our method applies to a wide range of applications, and it does possess certain constraints on the type of the model.
+For future studies, one can provide a formal privacy guarantee against semi-honest servers, expand the utility of Salted DNNs to datasets with a significantly large number of classes, search for more effective mapping and loss functions for training Salted DNNs, or explore the potential applications of Salted DNNs for other purposes in the machine learning community.

-\begin{acks} We thank Akhil Mathur for his valuable contribution and feedback on the initial concept of this paper. \end{acks}
+\begin{acks} We thank Akhil Mathur for his valuable contribution and feedback on the initial concept of this paper.
+We thank Soumyajit Chatterjee for engaging in a productive discussion regarding this work. \end{acks}